-The refurbished laboratories in Gateway House provide 80 computer workstations for students to use.
+The Computer Science laboratories in Gateway House provide over 100 computer workstations for students to use.
 The space is divided into four interconnected laboratories each with 20 machines, and a fifth laboratory with 23 machines.

 There are printing facilities available, internal network access and digital projectors to aid in teaching.
 All the machines are connected via the Faculty of Computing, Engineering and Media network to a dedicated, high-performance file server for storage and backup of students' work.
 Many of the software packages are open source which means students can download and run software at home.

 On campus, the main Kimberlin Library offers a space where you can work, study and access a vast range of print materials, with computer stations, laptops, plasma screens and assistive technology also available.

 As well as providing a physical space in which to work, we offer online tools to support your studies, and our extensive online collection of resources accessible from our Library website, e-books, specialised databases and electronic journals and films which can be remotely accessed from anywhere you choose.